Trip Report: Flying from Clark to Caticlan (Boracay) with SEAir

 The aircraft can accommodate about 20 passengers.
 It has 2 pilots and 1 flight attendant assisting the passengers on board.
 Our flight left the airport on schedule.
 The flight was smooth, never felt any intense turbulence.
 Our flight attendant, Sharmaine, took care of us very well.
 She was very friendly and accommodating.
 It feels like we were all VIPs during the flight as we were just small number of passengers on board compared to a normal flight that I am used to.
 One of the moments that made us feel that we were like on a private plane.

 We arrived at the airport of Caticlan 45 minutes after.

 Caticlan Airport is the gateway to Boracay Island.
 It is the nearest airport to reach the island paradise through a 45 minutes land and sea transfer.

-At the Boracay Island, there are tricycles available which can take you to your destination.
-A tricycle ride from the port to Boracay Station 1 costs about PHP 120.
+In Boracay Island, there are tricycles available which can take you to your destination.
+A tricycle ride from the port to Boracay Station 1 costs about Php 120.

 I must say, my recent flight to Boracay was a remarkable one.
 It let me experience the leisure of riding a SEAir Dornier plane; as well as, an opportunity of vacationing in the island paradise.
 But I know that won’t be the last.
 With affordable fares that come with leisure of flying through SEAir, I think I’ll be seeing myself again flying to the island paradise.
 Testament to their brand, SEAir is now my favorite airline to Boracay.